Community Recognition Awards

 Volunteer Service Award

-Awarded to individuals with 5, 10 or 15 years of continued service.
-Mayor and Members of Council would be happy to present these awards at your Annual General Meeting.
-This is also awarded to individuals with 20 or more (25, 30, 35, 40) years of continuous service to the Aurora Community, which will be presented at the Ceremony.
+Awarded to individuals with 5, 10 or 15 years of continued service within an organization.
+The Mayor or a Member of Council would be happy to present these awards at your organization’s Annual General Meeting.
+Also, individual members of the community with 20 or more (25, 30, 35, 40) years of continuous service to the Aurora Community are eligible for this award, which will be presented at the Ceremony.

 Youth Volunteer Award

-Awarded to a youth up to the age of 19 who, through their volunteer efforts, has made a significant contribution to the community and has demonstrated their commitment to being a positive leader today and in the future.
+Awarded to a youth up to the age of 19 (as of March 28, 2025) who, through their volunteer efforts, has made a significant contribution to the community and has demonstrated their commitment to being a positive leader today and in the future.

 Please Note: